sdoif/ur5e_interactions/README.md

 - Investigate the options to run the interactions under a restricted mode
 - Understand how to rotate the wrist
 - Understand how to force the wrist down configuration we want
+- Force that we get from wrench, is it in the right coordinate frame??